We are sure you know what QR Codes are. From product packaging to marketing hoardings, these black-and-white squares are everywhere.

 Ever worried about card skimmers or insecure payment gateways?
 Well, QR Codes can help here, too.

-Most modern-day payment apps have started using QR Codes to facilitate secure transactions.
+Most modern-day payment apps have started using QR Codes for safety and to facilitate secure transactions.
 The payment details get encrypted while the code is scanned to avoid fraudulent activities.

 Moreover, it is more secure since you do not hand over your card or type in all those details.